BehindTheMusicTree/audiometa/README.md

 .\scripts\ci\install-system-dependencies-windows.ps1
 ```

 This script installs the same versions as CI, ensuring consistency.
-See `.github/system-dependencies.toml` for the complete configuration.
+See `system-dependencies.toml` for the complete configuration.

 #### Verifying Installation